fostermadeco/fm-website-starter/README.md

 ## Modernizr
 ### Modernizr in CSS
-The html Modernizr classes are added via Webpack loading the Modernizr script into the js bundle from `./assets/js/lib/modernizr-custom.js`.
+The html Modernizr classes are added via the js Mix bundle from `./assets/js/lib/modernizr-custom.js`.
 The file was downloaded from [modernizr.com](https://modernizr.com/download?svg-dontmin-printshiv-setclasses-shiv).
 The SVG feature test is used as an example.

 ### Modernizr in JS
 On the js side, the `modernizr-loader` package is used to load it into a module for js use.
 This uses the Modernizr config that is located in `./assets/js/lib/.modernizrrc`.